goggledefogger/podcast-helper/README.md

 - `transcript.txt`: A timestamped transcript of the podcast
 - `content_segments.json`: A JSON file containing identified content segments
+- `edited_audio.mp3`: An edited version of the podcast with unwanted content removed

 ## Customization

-You can customize the content identification process by modifying the prompts in the `find_content_segments` function within `start.py`.
+You can customize the content identification process by modifying the prompts in the `find_content_segments` function within `podcast_processor.py`.

 ## Contributing